Interview answer drill

 Short version

 A Promise represents a future result. async/await is a cleaner way to consume Promises.
 Same engine behavior, different readability style, but the production pitfall is assuming await is always clearer when it may accidentally serialize independent work.
+A strong production answer usually shows both independent work started together and one stale-request guard, because syntax is not the hard part.

 Question